MrQR-me/docs/quickstart.md

 ![Index](/assets/images/V3/MrQR_Duplicate_Form_Edit.png "Form Edit")

 Once you have finished editing SELECT the <button class="button button1">PUBLISH</button> button.<br>
-Your form will now be available on your Site and can be assigned to any item you have created on in your registers.
+Once Published, your form will be available on your Site.
 ![Index](/assets/images/V3/MrQR_Publish.png "Form Edit")
-**Your Form is now available and can be assigned to any number of items on your registers.**
+**Your Form can be assigned to any number of items on your registers.**

 ## Create a Register and a New Item on your Site
 {: .text-purple-000 }